amelendez-ds/Android-App-Market-on-Google-Play/README.md

 # Android App Market on Google Play

 ## Description
 *Data Camp* project for deploying insights in the data to devise strategies to drive growth and retention.
-It is a basic project to get familiar with importing datasets, as well as cleaning and visualising data.
+It is a basic project to get familiar with **importing datasets**, as well as **cleaning and visualising data**.

 ## Data
 The data for this project was scraped from the Google Play website.
 The data files are as follows: